 The Family as the Context of Catechesis

 St. John Paul II tells us that, “Family catechesis . . . precedes, accompanies and enriches all other forms of catechesis” (Apostolic Exhortation “On Catechesis in Our Time,” Catechesi tradendae 68).
-These words challenge us to examine our thinking about how to pass on the Catholic faith within the parish we serve, and specifically to look at how to encourage the formation of the entire family.
+These words challenge us to examine our thinking about how to pass on the Catholic faith within the parish or school we serve, and specifically to look at how to encourage the formation of the entire family.
 In the Catechism of the Catholic Church we read, “The family is the community in which, from childhood, one can learn moral values, begin to honor God, and make good use of freedom” (2207).
-This workshop examines the primacy of the family in religious education and the importance of assisting families in their formation, so that together the parish and family can work to bring about the well-formed and beautiful soul of each member.
+This workshop examines the primacy of the family in religious education and the importance of assisting families in their formation, so that together the parish or school community and families can work to bring about the well-formed and beautiful soul of each member.